Contractor-x/Contractor-x/README.md

 ---

-🚀 **“I don’t follow trends—I set them.
-The digital world is my playground, and I’m here to dominate.”** 🔥
+🚀 **“The digital world is my playground, and I’m here to dominate.”** 🔥

 <!-- AES-256 Encryption Key